 ✈️ Arriving by plane: The Nice airport has a few public transit options that will take you to the city center.
 You can either go by tram or by bus.
 Depending on where you’re going, you can take either tram line 2 which runs every 8 minutes, or tram line 3 which runs every 15 minutes.
 You can also take bus line 12 which runs every 12 minutes.
 You can find the timetables and fare information on the Nice Airport website!

 One of the most memorable things you need to add to your Nice itinerary is to visit the morning market.
-The Saleya Market is open from Tuesday to Sunday.
-The flower market opens at 9 am and the fruit and vegetable market opens at 6 am.
+The Saleya Market is open from Tuesday to Sunday – the flower market opens at 9 am and the fruit and vegetable market opens at 6 am.
+Find out more information here!

 Walk along the Promenade des Anglais

 You can’t visit Nice without stopping by the Promenade des Anglais.
-The Promenade des Anglais is a seven-kilometer walkway along the coast that offers beautiful views of the sea as well as luxury hotels.
+The Promenade des Anglais is a seven-kilometer walkway along the coast that offers beautiful views of the sea as well as the luxury hotels lining the street.
 It’s one of the main locations in Nice and hosts a lot of events and festivals.

 One popular spot along the promenade is the Negresco Hotel, a luxury hotel that has hosted several celebrities.
 But for the most part, it’s worth it just to take a walk along the promenade, admire the beaches, and enjoy the view.